Joseph-Wairimu/password-locker/README.md

 Python3.7

 ## Product Management
-Planning and development is iterative because I am constantly coding and improving my website as I learn new skills allowing me to make new changes and make the site more responsive.
+Planning and development is iterative because I am constantly coding and improving my application as I learn new skills allowing me to make new changes and make the site more responsive.

 ## Support and contact details